 Although many efforts about fairness definitions have been made, there are still some issues.
-Firstly, the relationships among these fairness definitions, especially in recommender systems, lack adequate exploration.
-If these fairness definitions conflict, which definition is more important is also a problem.
+First, the relationships among these fairness definitions, especially in recommender systems, lack adequate exploration.
+If these fairness definitions conflict, then which definition is more important is also a problem.
 Consensus on what kind of fairness should be achieved in recommender systems is necessary.
-Note that people may have different fairness needs [59], and consensus Manuscript submitted to ACM
+Note that people may have different fairness needs [55], and consensus may not be the same in different scenarios.
+Besides, most studies concentrate on a single concept and target of fairness.
+Only a few recent studies [29, 71] attempt to achieve multiple fairness definitions simultaneously.
+If it is necessary to satisfy multiple fairness definitions, then ensuring different fairness at the same time is also a question worth exploring.